Singtel, NTU, NRF to set up S$42.4m lab to develop robotics, artificial intelligence

 One area of the lab's research includes the use of smart sensors embedded with AI to pinpoint when facilities such as lifts and escalators require maintenance – before breakdowns occur.

-Maintenance work can then be deployed only when necessary to achieve optimal performance for these assets and help cut operating costs, according to joint new release issued by Singtel, NTU, A*STAR and NRF.
+Maintenance work can then be deployed only when necessary to achieve optimal performance for these assets and help cut operating costs, according to joint news release issued by Singtel, NTU, A*STAR and NRF.

 "As businesses face the rising threat of technological disruptions, companies are constantly seeking innovative ways to gain deeper insights through data analytics, better engage their customers and transform their operations through digitalisation," said Mr Bill Chang, Singtel's group enterprise CEO.